-- The Adviser or Sub-Adviser.
-Personnel of the Adviser or Sub-Adviser, including personnel responsible for managing the Portfolios' investment holdings, may have full daily access to the Portfolios' investment holdings because that information is necessary in order for the Adviser or Sub-Adviser to provide its management, administrative, and investment services to the Portfolios.
-As required for purposes of analyzing the impact of existing and future market changes on the prices, availability, demand and liquidity of such securities, as well as for the assistance of Portfolio Managers in the trading of such securities, the Adviser's or Sub-Adviser's personnel may also release and discuss certain holdings with various broker-dealers. - Gemini Fund Services, LLC is the transfer agent, fund accountant and administrator for the Portfolios; therefore, its personnel have full daily access to the Portfolios' holdings because that information is necessary in order for it to provide the agreed-upon services for the Trust. - Fifth Third Bank is the custodian for the Portfolios; therefore, its personnel have full daily access to the Portfolios' holdings because that information is necessary in order for it to provide the agreed-upon services for the Portfolios. - Deloitte & Touche, LLP is the Portfolios' independent registered public accounting firm; therefore, its personnel have access to the Portfolios' holdings in connection with auditing of the Portfolios' annual financial statements and providing assistance and consultation in connection with SEC filings.
+• The Adviser or Sub-Adviser.
+Personnel of the Adviser or Sub-Adviser, including personnel responsible for managing the Portfolio's investment holdings, may have full daily access to the Portfolio's investment holdings because that information is necessary in order for the Adviser or Sub-Adviser to provide its management, administrative, and investment services to the Portfolio.
+As required for purposes of analyzing the impact of existing and future market changes on the prices, availability, demand and liquidity of such securities, as well as for the assistance of Portfolio Managers in the trading of such securities, the Adviser's or Sub-Adviser's personnel may also release and discuss certain holdings with various broker-dealers.

-- Thompson Hine LLP is counsel to the Trust; therefore, its personnel have access to the Portfolios' holdings in connection with the review of the Portfolios' annual and semi-annual shareholder reports and SEC filings. - Counsel to the Independent Trustees.
-Counsel to the Independent Trustees and its personnel have access to each Portfolio's portfolio holdings in connection with the review of the each Portfolio's annual and semi-annual shareholder reports and SEC filings. - Insurance Company Participants: The Portfolios are sold exclusively through insurance company separate accounts.
-Insurance companies with whom the Portfolios have signed a participation agreement may request due diligence information from time to time on various aspects of each Portfolio's holdings, to gauge risk and asset class exposure and for other due diligence purposes.
+- Gemini Fund Services, LLC is the transfer agent, fund accountant and administrator for the Portfolio; therefore, its personnel have full daily access to the Portfolio's holdings because that information is necessary in order for it to provide the agreed-upon services for the Trust. - Fifth Third Bank is the custodian for the Portfolio; therefore, its personnel have full daily access to the Portfolio's holdings because that information is necessary in order for it to provide the agreed-upon services for the Portfolio. - Deloitte & Touche LLP is the Portfolio's independent registered public accounting firm; therefore, its personnel have access to the Portfolio's holdings in connection with auditing of the Portfolio's annual financial statements and providing assistance and consultation in connection with SEC filings. - Thompson Hine LLP is counsel to the Trust; therefore, its personnel have access to the Portfolio's holdings in connection with the review of the Portfolio's annual and semi-annual shareholder reports and SEC filings. - Counsel to the Independent Trustees.
+Counsel to the Independent Trustees and its personnel have access to the Portfolio holdings in connection with the review of the Portfolio's annual and semi-annual shareholder reports and SEC filings. - Insurance Company Participants: The Portfolio is sold exclusively through insurance company separate accounts.
+Insurance companies with whom the Portfolio has signed a participation agreement may request due diligence information from time to time on various aspects of the Portfolio's holdings, to gauge risk and asset class exposure and for other due diligence purposes.
 This information is used only for internal due diligence by the insurance companies and will not be disclosed to third parties or used for any other purposes, except as explicitly permitted above.

 Additions to List of Approved Recipients.
-The Trust's Chief Compliance Officer is the person responsible, and whose prior approval is required, for any disclosure of the Portfolios' securities at any time or to any persons other than those described above.
+The Trust's Chief Compliance Officer is the person responsible, and whose prior approval is required, for any disclosure of the Portfolio's securities at any time or to any persons other than those described above.
 In such cases, the recipient must have a legitimate business need for the information and must be subject to a duty to keep the information confidential and to not trade on any material non-public information.
 There are no ongoing arrangements in place with respect to the disclosure of holdings.
-In no event shall the Portfolios, the Adviser, the Sub-Adviser, or any other party receive any direct or indirect compensation in connection with the disclosure of information about the Portfolio's holdings.
+In no event shall the Portfolio, the Adviser, the Sub- Adviser or any other party receive any direct or indirect compensation in connection with the disclosure of information about the Portfolio's holdings.

 Compliance With Portfolio Holdings Disclosure Procedures.
-The Trust's Chief Compliance Officer will report periodically to the Board with respect to compliance with the Portfolios' holdings disclosure procedures, and from time to time will provide the Board any updates to the holdings disclosure policies and procedures.
+The Trust's Chief Compliance Officer will report periodically to the Board with respect to compliance with the Portfolio's holdings disclosure procedures, and from time to time will provide the Board any updates to the holdings disclosure policies and procedures.